mercadolibre/ruby-sdk/README.md

 There are some design considerations worth to mention.
 1. This SDK is just a thin layer on top of an http client to handle all the OAuth WebServer flow for you.
-2. There is no JSON parsing.
-This is left to you.
-But this SDK will include [json](http://rubygems.org/gems/json) gem for internal usage.
+2. There is JSON parsing.this SDK will include [json](http://rubygems.org/gems/json) gem for internal usage.

 ## How do I redirect users to authorize my application?